aliyun/terraform-provider-alicloud/website/docs/r/ess_notification.html.markdown

     * account-id: the ID of your account.
     * resource-relative-id: the notification method.
 Valid values : `cloudmonitor`, MNS queue: `queue/{queuename}`, Replace the queuename with the specific MNS queue name, MNS topic: `topic/{topicname}`, Replace the topicname with the specific MNS topic name.
 * `notification_types` - (Required) The notification types of Auto Scaling events and resource changes.
 Supported notification types: 'AUTOSCALING:SCALE_OUT_SUCCESS', 'AUTOSCALING:SCALE_IN_SUCCESS', 'AUTOSCALING:SCALE_OUT_ERROR', 'AUTOSCALING:SCALE_IN_ERROR', 'AUTOSCALING:SCALE_REJECT', 'AUTOSCALING:SCALE_OUT_START', 'AUTOSCALING:SCALE_IN_START', 'AUTOSCALING:SCHEDULE_TASK_EXPIRING'.
+* `time_zone` - (Optional, Available since v1.240.0) The time zone of the notification.
+Specify the value in UTC.
+For example, a value of UTC+8 specifies that the time is 8 hours ahead of Coordinated Universal Time, and a value of UTC-7 specifies that the time is 7 hours behind Coordinated Universal Time.

 ## Attribute Reference